 The DeAngelis Center for more than 50 years was Martensen elementary school in Wheat Ridge Colorado; a place of education for thousands of students.
 Renamed the Frank DeAngelis Center for Community Safety for our retired Columbine High School Principal in April of 2017, the DeAngelis Center is still a place of education; the students of today are first responders that include law enforcement and fire departments, school safety and victim advocates.
 From patrol and K9 to school resource officers and SWAT, Bomb squads and rescue task force members and crime scene investigators all train at the Center.

-In March of 2019, the DeAngelis Center for Community Safety will introduce state of the art video, audio, scent and interactive active shooter simulator technology designed to enhance the realistic training experience.
-In the past two years, the DeAngelis Center has hosted more than 7,000 first responders from more than 70 local, state and federal agencies.
-At this time, dates are being booked into 2020.
+In March of 2019, the DeAngelis Center for Community Safety introduced state of the art video, audio, scent and interactive active shooter simulator technology designed to enhance the realistic training experience.
+The DeAngelis Center has hosted more than 8,000 first responders from more than 70 local, state and federal agencies.

 Jeffco Schools provides the Center at no cost to first responder agencies and school safety departments as a way of saying thank you for all the support to our school district every day and during our darkest hours.